Manheim Central School District

-The Manheim Central School District is a school district in Lancaster County, Pennsylvania.
+The Manheim Central School District is a school district in Lancaster County, Pennsylvania, United States.
 Manheim Central School District consists of the borough of Manheim, Penn Township, and Rapho Township.
 Located in northwestern Lancaster County, the school district encompasses 78.2 square miles.
 The school district lies approximately seven miles north of the City of Lancaster, approximately eighty miles west of the City of Philadelphia and twenty-five miles east of the City of Harrisburg.
-In the district, there are four schools: Manheim Central High School, Manheim Central Middle School, Doe Run Elementary School, and Baron Elementary School.
+There are four schools in the district: Manheim Central High School, Manheim Central Middle School, Doe Run Elementary School, and Baron Elementary School.

 Athletics

 Manheim Central currently has teams for the following sporting events: